DCLMakerSTEAM/PlottingwithPython1/README.md

 * Microsoft Copilot
 * etc.

 Go to [chatgpt.com](https://chatgpt.com) and create an account.
-You can use the free account.
+You can select the free account.
 If you don't create an account you can ask the AI questions, but it won't write code for you.

 Ask it to write you a program:
 * Hello!
 Please write me a Python program that will ask the user for their favorite number and then print that number